marciofao/svelte-todo/README.md

-# This is To-do app build using Svelte and Google Firestore
+# To-do list app

+Built using Svelte in frontend and Google Firestore for backend.

 # Steps to run: